NodeBE4/opinion/_posts/2022-05-30-EnclavedMicrostate.md

 I perhaps should have placed the 'European' a little earlier in the sentence.
 That said, as I note at the beginning of that comment, there were armies by the Napoleonic wars – particularly the French, on which the US Army heavily modelled itself – where all cavalry was expected to have some ability to function as dismounted skirmishers, and specifically-designated Dragoon regiments were no longer unique in this regard, and indeed arguably had been superseded in this role by specialist light cavalry such as Hussars and Chasseurs a Cheval.
 My bit on the late nineteenth century refers to the general abandonment across the board of pure arme blanche cavalry in favour of essentially entirely multirole forces.

+----- __494.3__ -----2022-06-05 01:42:10+08:00:

+To name just a few:

+* The Prussian cavalry under von Bredow at Mars-La-Tour in 1870, where they overwhelmed the French infantry and artillery and most casualties were taken during the French counter-charge (thanks /u/IlluminatiRex for pointing this one out to me before);

+* The 21st Lancers at Omdurman in 1898, which drove off a Sudanese force over six times their number;

+* The Australian Light Horse at Beersheba in 1917, who weren't even specialist cavalry (they were Mounted Rifles and thus charged with bayonets rather than swords); and

+* The Polish 1st Cavalry Brigade at Schönfeld in 1945, which overran a German infantry and light artillery position.

 ### 495: [Was porn produced in and/or by the Soviet Union?
 Did they ever use porn as a form of agitprop internally?
 Did they ever use porn as part of their active measures campaign in America in the 60s and 70s?](https://old.reddit.com/r/AskHistorians/comments/v4dkru/was_porn_produced_in_andor_by_the_soviet_union/), submitted on 2022-06-04 09:00:16+08:00.

 ----- __495.1__ -----2022-06-04 13:52:06+08:00: